picchiosat/fleet-node-agent/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-The **Fleet Control Agent** is a lightweight monitoring and control script designed for remote MMDVM nodes.
+The **Fleet Node Agent** is a lightweight monitoring and control script designed for remote MMDVM nodes.
 It acts as the bridge between your radio hardware and the Central Console.

 > ℹ️ **Note:** This is the Remote Agent repository, intended to be installed on individual repeater nodes.
 To manage and monitor all your fleet from a single web dashboard, you must also install the [Fleet Control Console (Server)](https://git.arifvg.it/iv3jdv/fleet-control-server) on your central hub.